Can I Use Student Loans To Pay Rent?

 The timing of your student loan disbursements depends on various factors, including your school's disbursement schedule, your enrollment status, and the type of loans you have.

 Typically, loans are disbursed directly to your school, which applies the funds to your tuition and fees.
-Any remaining funds are then disbursed to you, often through direct deposit or a mailed check.
+Any remaining funds are then disbursed to you, often through a direct deposit or a mailed check.

-What Can I Use My Student Loan to Pay for?
+What Can I Use My Student Loan to Pay For?

 Student loans are intended to cover the cost of education-related expenses, which can include housing costs.
 While you can use student loans to pay for rent, it's essential to use the funds responsibly and avoid using them for non-essential expenses.